 Whenever such an incidence occurs, keep your calm and download AnyRecover if you not have done so already.
 It won’t take more than a few clicks to recover all your lost data!

 Step 1.
-Click on Deleted Files Recovery, and the software starts to scan your computer.
-When the scan is finished, select the location of your lost data.
+Launch AnyRecovery on computer and select the location of your lost data.

 Step 2.
-Then choose the file type, which in this example would be Documents.
-And click Scan.
+After the location is selected, hit “Start” button to start the scanning process.
 The software now scans for all document files and will load them for you to see.

 Step 3.
 When the scan is finished, find your document and preview it.
 When you are sure this is indeed the file you were looking for, click the Recover button.

 As you can see, recovering data is easy, and the restoration of lost data is only a few clicks away.

 Closing a document without saving it can happen at any time.
 Particularly, when your Microsoft Word crashed.
 Microsoft is well equipped for such occurrences.
 Here I will show you step by step a method, how you can recover Word documents after crash.